Mechanical Drafting & CAD/CADD

 |Race/Ethnicity||Number of Grads|

-Mechanical Drafting and Mechanical Drafting CAD/CADD appeals to people across the globe.
-About 0.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Mechanical Drafting and Mechanical Drafting CAD/CADD.
+About 0.5% of those with this major are international students.

 How Much Do Mechanical Drafting & CAD/CADD Majors Make?